What is Orthokeratology?

 Ortho K lenses are worn at night to correct your need for glasses or contacts during the day.
 It can take 1-2 weeks to achieve the full effect of these lenses.
 During this time, you will likely see well soon after taking out the lenses, but the effect will wear as the day goes on.

 - Once adapted to the lenses, it is recommended that you wear the lenses every night.
 Without lens wear, your cornea and prescription will go back to normal.
 The Ortho K effect can last anywhere from 1 to 2 days, meaning some patients can still see even if they forget to wear the lenses one night.

 - When wearing Ortho K lenses, patients are able to see clearly.
 However, some patients will experience lens discomfort while wearing their lenses during waking hours, especially while still adapting to the lenses.

 How much does Ortho K cost?

 - Ortho K is a very time consuming and specialized field.
 As such, our office charges a global fee of $1500 for new patients.
-This fee includes the initial pair of lenses, a backup pair of lenses, as well as all follow up visits related to Ortho K for one year.
+This fee includes the initial pair of lenses as well as all follow up visits related to Ortho K for one year.
 Patients who decide to discontinue Ortho K treatment during the first 30 days from their first fitting visit will receive a 50% refund on return of the lenses.
-For patients who are previous wearers of Ortho K, the fee is $750 including a new pair of lenses.
+For patients who are previous wearers of Ortho K, the fee is reduced at the doctor’s discretion.
+This depends on complexity of the case, type of lenses you are currently wearing, and possible need to be re-fit into a different type of lens.
 To qualify as a previous patient, you must be currently wearing Ortho K, you must have lenses, and you must obtain previous records including your current contact lens parameters (We are happy to assist where we can).